 Archeology shows that mankind has always valued the aesthetics and function of a full set of teeth.
 Many cultures, all over the world and through different eras, have explored the idea of dental implants to fill this need.
 A 1000 BC mummy of an Egyptian king has a copper peg in the jawbone.
 A grave in France dating to 300 BC revealed a replacement tooth made of iron hammered into the jaw.
-There is also evidence of teeth from humans and animals implanted into ancient skulls (a practice that was probably abandon due to high risk of infection and rejection), as well as sea shell and gemstone implants.
+There is also evidence of teeth from humans and animals implanted into ancient skulls (a practice that was probably abandoned due to high risk of infection and rejection), as well as seashells and gemstone implants.

 In the 1800s, doctors experimented with gold and other metals, but the rejection problem persisted.
 The immune system in the human body reacted badly to these foreign materials.
-In addition, early implants did not integrate into bone.
+In addition, early implants did not integrate into the bone.
 They just “sat there,” thus not providing a stable base for a crown.